chrlosangel/pC_SAC_G2/README.md

 ### Files Description

-Within the `test_data` directory, you will find several example input files required for running pC-SAC.
+Within the `test_toy` directory, you will find several example input files required for running pC-SAC.
 Please explore these files in order to understand each required input:

 - `int_mat_seg_len.txt`: Length of this file represents the length of any chain for a given reconstruction.
 - `interaction_matrix.txt`: Initial long-range probabilities.